 Framework decision

-A form of decision-making used in judicial cooperation.
-See the intergovernmental third pillar, referred to in Article 34(2)(b) TEU of the Treaty of Nice.
-The decisions are binding upon the Member States as to the result to be achieved but leave to the national authorities the choice of form and methods.
-Hence it corresponds to directives in the supranational first pillar of the Treaties.
+The decisions are binding upon the member states as to the result to be achieved, but leave to the national authorities the choice of form and methods.
+Hence it corresponds to directives in the previous supranational first pillar of the Treaties.